 The reason that bad drivers have their policies cancelled is because premiums are calculated by average risk across age groups and policy types (among other things).
 As such, a few bad drivers will increase the average cost of insurance for everyone, making it unfair on those who drive safely.

-To make life easier, more convenient and typically cheaper, Adrian Flux black boxes can be installed by you.
-After arranging a policy or changing to a new car, the black box is simply stuck to the front window, as you can see here:
+To make life easier, more convenient and typically cheaper, Adrian Flux black boxes can be installed yourself.
+Here’s how to install a telematics device.
+After arranging a policy or changing to a new car, the device is simply stuck to the front window, as you can see here:

-How much money can I save with a black box policy?
+How much money can I save with a telematics policy?

 The amount you’ll save on your renewal depends on your provider and your driving.
 Young people can see a reduction of about 10% to 20%, but some may achieve a much bigger discount.
 Most policy providers will advise you of the exact cost of your renewal at the end of your insurance year.

-Unlike other providers, Adrian Flux offers a black box policy with an app that shows a predicted renewal premium every day.
+Unlike other providers, Adrian Flux offers a telematics policy with an app that shows a predicted renewal premium every day.
 This means you have more visibility over how your driving style affects your renewal cost.
 As such our policyholders see reductions of up to 60%.

-Are there any other benefits to having a black box in my car?
+Are there any other benefits to having a telematics device in my car?

 Some black boxes come with features that you’d expect to see on new or high-value cars.
 For example, our black boxes can detect an impact and alert the authorities for you in case you are incapacitated.